Matt-Jones-Developer/Portfolio/README.md

 It includes an about me section, a projects section, a skills and contact section, sticky navbar and raised footer.

 I want the portfolio to take on a more 'working professional' vibe compared to my 'metal-bio' project page which really was a chance to have fun, to express my personality and interests.
-This site is fully responsive as per the criteria and I am really pleased with how far I've come in just a few weeks.
+This site is fully responsive as per the criteria and I am really pleased with how far I've come in just a few months.
 There were lots of challenges, changes and updates required for this project, I'd estimate over 80 hours were poured into this portfolio.

 ## Table of Contents